 There will also be an update on road improvement and upgrade projects, with discussion on the NIC’s ongoing partnership work with Liverpool to improve local transport and reduce congestion on the city’s roads - cited by the National Infrastructure Commission as the second most congested outside London.

 Delegates will discuss how new investment should be targeted, with the city region due to receive £172.5m from the Transforming Cities Fund and an extra £1.1bn announced in the Budget to be allocated to Mayoral Authorities on a per capita basis - and with the Mayor outlining a £500m Strategic Investment Fund to encourage inclusive growth and support infrastructure, growth, skills, culture and housing.

 Further sessions discuss early progress on the City Region’s move towards a low-carbon economy, following the announcement of a zero-carbon target by 2040 and the trial of hydrogen buses.

-As the Mayor re-emphasises his plans to take forward Mersey tidal power, attendees will also discuss the role that the River Mersey can play in a low-carbon future, as well as the potential for the Liverpool-Manchester Hydrogen Clusters project to decarbonise gas networks and deliver cleaner energy.
+As the Mayor re-emphasises his plans to take forward Mersey tidal power, attendees will also discuss the role that the River Mersey can play in a low-carbon future, as well as the potential to decarbonise gas networks and deliver cleaner energy.

-As Liverpool City Council grants planning permission for a £31.3m ferry terminal funded by the Isle of Man Government and agrees to fund a £7.6m link road, the agenda also looks at the future for the Port of Liverpool as a nationally important global trade hub, and priorities for the Port of Liverpool and multi-modal freight transportation.
+As Liverpool City Council grants planning permission for a £31.3m ferry terminal funded by the Isle of Man Government and agrees to fund a £7.6m link road, the agenda also looks at the future of Liverpool as a nationally important global trade hub, and priorities for the Port of Liverpool and multi-modal freight transportation.
 They will also discuss the role of the airport in providing Liverpool with an international gateway, as well as road and rail links to the airport.